 Most everyone wants a quick fix.
 This is a form of stupidity.

 I created Very Not Urgent to encourage writers and other creative misfits in their work.
-I share original poems and essays, along with powerful body based techniques that help get you out of your own way, slow down, and focus on what you really enjoy.
+I share original poems and essays, along with powerful body based techniques that help you get out of your own way, slow down, and focus on what you really enjoy.

 I believe that creating on a day-to-day basis provides an excellent foundation for a deeply satisfying life, besides just being great fun.

 With that said, over the years I've noticed something.
-Many of the individuals I encounter who engage in some form of creative pursuit also have a tendency towards self-destruction.
+Many of the individuals I encounter who engage in some form of creative pursuit seem to also have a tendency towards self-destruction.
 Or anxiety.
 Or depression.
 Or all of the above.

 Looking back, there's one person in particular, a real buffoon of a character, a gen-u-whine mess, who exemplified this type.
 Yeah, everyone's favorite two letter word...me.

 I'll leave the depravity laden details for another time and place.
 Let's just say I worshipped at the House of Bacchus, often.
 Luckily, in my desperation or self-loathing or whatever you'd like to call it, I stumbled upon Radical Undoing.
 What the crap is that?